eneo5541/meetupGuestlist/README.md

-A checklist app that will return a list of everyone who has RSVP'd to the latest React-Sydney meetup event.
+A checklist app that will return a list of everyone who has RSVP'd to the latest event of a Meetup group.